 A seaside community within San Diego that began as an artists’ colony, La Jolla has managed to strike the perfect balance between luxury and bohemian.
 Its hilly terrain offers unprecedented views of the Pacific, and the restaurants and hotels take full advantage of the views.
-This summer, a luxury multiplex’s programming is in full swing, French and Italian restaurants add to the California-fresh dining scene, three hotels put their best foot forward, and more.
+This summer, a luxury multiplex’s programming is in full swing, Mexican restaurants add to the California-fresh dining scene, three hotels put their best foot forward, and more.

-Where To Stay
+Where to Stay

 La Valencia Hotel

-Estancia La Jolla Hotel and Spa
+Estancia La Jolla

-Where To Eat
+Where to Eat

-Georges at the Cove
+George’s at the Cove

-What To Do
+What to Do